 Five Things to Know About Bath Abbey

-Since 757 AD, three different churches have occupied the site of today’s Abbey: an Anglo-Saxon Abbey Church (757-1066), pulled down by the Norman conquerors of England; a massive Norman cathedral begun about 1090, which lay in ruins by late 15th century; and the present Abbey Church founded in 1499 but incomplete until 1611.
+Three different churches have occupied the site of today’s Abbey since 757 AD.
+First, an Anglo-Saxon monastery which was pulled down by the Norman conquerors of England; then a massive Norman cathedral which was begun about 1090 but lay in ruins by late 15th century; and finally, the present Abbey Church as we now know it.

-In 973 King Edgar was crowned King of all England in the Anglo-Saxon Abbey Church (as shown above).
+The first King of all England, King Edgar was crowned on this site in 973 (as shown above).
 The service set the precedent for the coronation of all future Kings and Queens of England including Elizabeth II.

-The present Abbey Church was founded in 1499 when the newly appointed, Bishop of Bath, Oliver King, is said to have a dream of angels ascending and descending into heaven, which inspired him to build a new Abbey church – the last great medieval cathedral to have been built in England.
+The first sight most visitors have of Bath Abbey is the West front, with its unique ladders of Angels.
+The story behind this is that the Bishop of Bath, Oliver King, is said to have had a dream of angels ascending and descending into heaven which inspired the design and which also inspired him to build a new Abbey church – the last great medieval cathedral to have been built in England.